libra/website/docs/libra-protocol.md

 * **A** and **B** represent Alice's and Bob's account in the blockchain.
 * **S~N-1~** represents the (n-1)-th state of the blockchain.
 * **T~N~** is the n-th transaction executed on the blockchain.
-    * In this example T~N~ is - “send 10 Libra from person A's account to person B's account.”
+    * In this example, T~N~ is - “send 10 Libra from person A's account to person B's account.”
 * **F** is a deterministic function.
-F always returns the same final state, for a specific initial state, and a specific transaction.
+F always returns the same final state for a specific initial state and a specific transaction.
 If the current state of the blockchain is S~N-1~, and transaction T~N~ is executed on state S~N-1~, the new state of the blockchain is always S~N~.
 * **S~N~** is the n-th state of the blockchain.
 S~N~ is an outcome of applying F to S~N-1~ and T~N~.

 The Libra protocol uses the [Move language](move-getting-started.md) to implement the deterministic execution function F.